Guide to hiring employees in Indonesia

 Sick leave

-Absence from work due to illnesses are not to be deducted from the allotted days of an employee’s annual leave.
+Absence from work due to illnesses is not to be deducted from the allotted days of an employee’s annual leave.
 For employees who have a written statement by a qualified doctor, the wages they are to receive are as follows:

-Percentage of wages paid Indonesia (2)Table 5: Length of sick leaves and percentage of wages paid
+Table 5: Length of sick leaves and percentage of wages paid

-Menstruating people are entitled to paid leave on their first and second days of menstruation if their condition affects their job performance.
+People who menstruate are entitled to paid leave on their first and second days of menstruation if their condition affects their job performance.

-Birth-givers are entitled to full wages during their maternity leave, including 1.5 months before and 1.5 months after the birth – with certification from a qualified obstetrician or midwife.
+New mothers are entitled to full wages during their maternity leave, including 1.5 months before and 1.5 months after the birth – with certification from a qualified obstetrician or midwife.

 In the event of a miscarriage, the employee is entitled to 1.5 months of paid leave – with certification from a qualified obstetrician or midwife.